mahaoran1997/vision.github.io/README.md

 ## Novelty & Rationale
 In our approach, we plan to replace the old LEDs with the Neopixel RGBs to provide more colors and to easily adjust the brightness.
 A new interaction is also accomplished, which let users to DIY the display pattern on their own devices.
 Moreover, we created a library named POVLib to help users and programmers create remarkable patterns with only a few lines of code.

+## Discussion
+Our prototype achieves essentially all of the designing goals, but there are still some issues needed to be solved.
+Firstly, although we used L298N motor driver to stablize the rotational speed of the motor, the speed is still unstable.
+After research, unbalanced weight of the rotating PCB should be the main cause of this problem.
+We have come with two different solutions.
+The first way is to add additional weight to the PCB to balance its weight along the axis.
+The second one is to add an optic sensor to detect the real-time rotational speed.

 ## Source Code Repo

 You can find all our source code and 3D printer models [here](https://github.com/mahaoran1997/PovLib).